revsys/vinnie/README.md

 - [ ] `vinnie validate` checks that tags haven't moved
 - [ ] Support storing the validation file in S3
 - [ ] Support storing the validation file in GCS
-- [ ] Support versioning without SSH or the repo with Github API Token
+- [ ] Support versioning without SSH or the repo with GitHub API Token
 - [ ] Support versioning without SSH or the repo with Gitlab API Token

 ## License